What is JCP?

 Who leads JCP?

-Susan Silverstein is the President of the Board, Lori Fineman is the Chair of the Board, Eli Kornreich is the Executive Director, Sharon Shorofsky Mack is Director of the Early Childhood Center and the Associate Director of JCP, and Rabbi Jason Klein is Director of the Center for Jewish Life.
+Susan Silverstein is the President of the Board, Lori Fineman is the Chair of the Board, Sharon Shorofsky Mack is Director of the Early Childhood Center and the Associate Director of JCP, and Rabbi Jason Klein is Director of the Center for Jewish Life.

 Who supports JCP?